Ekerö Municipality: Geography

 Ekerö is the only municipality in the Lake Mälaren region composed exclusively of islands.
-Land elevation has reduced the number of islands and skerries to 140, the largest of which are Adelsö, Munsö, Ekerö, Färingsö, and Lovö.
+The post-glacial rebound has reduced the number of islands and skerries to 140, the largest of which are Adelsö, Munsö, Ekerö, Färingsö, and Lovö.
 2000 years ago, during the Roman Iron Age, Färingsön was more of an archipelago of twenty islands.

 Heritage

 The municipality contains two UNESCO World Heritage Sites.
 One is Birka, an old Viking Age village, and the other is Drottningholm Palace and its surroundings.

 Drottningholm, located on the Lovö island, was originally a Renaissance palace built by King John III for Queen Catherine Jagellon.
 On December 30, 1661, the old palace burned down.
-Queen Dowager Hedvig Eleonora had a new palace erected out of the preserved walls and cellar vaults from King John III:s palace in the French Baroque style to the design of architect Nicodemus Tessin the Elder, a work later completed by Nicodemus Tessin the Younger, Carl Hårleman, and Jean Eric Rehn.
+Queen Dowager Hedvig Eleonora had a new palace erected out of the preserved walls and cellar vaults from King John III’s palace in the French Baroque style to the design of architect Nicodemus Tessin the Elder, a work later completed by Nicodemus Tessin the Younger, Carl Hårleman, and Jean Eric Rehn.
 Since 1981 it is the permanent residence of the royal family, but large parts of the park are accessible to the public.
 The palace features several uniquely preserved structures, including the Palace Theatre, inaugurated in 1766 and still delivering operas using the preserved original machinery; and the Chinese Pavilion, the Rococo design of Carl Fredrik Adelcrantz filled with Chinese luxury delivered by the Swedish East India Company.

 Birka on the Björkö island is the oldest urban structure in Sweden, founded in the mid eighth century.
 In the ninth century, Ansgar, Archbishop of Hamburg-Bremen, made two failed attempts to convert its inhabitants.
 The settlement was finally abandoned in the late tenth century for unknown reasons.
 The excavations of the approximately 1.100 graves in the area started in 1871 and have continued since.
 A museum was created in 1995, and in summers various boats carry large numbers of tourists to the island.